nextchaindev/yourmbti/README.md

 - Log in using your KakaoTalk account.
 - Follow the prompts to take the MBTI personality test and evaluate your friends.

+## To-Do List
+### Features
+- [ ] Integrate with a backend database (e.g., Supabase) to save user test information.
+- [ ] Save friend evaluation information.
+- [ ] Create a personal page to display test results independently for each user.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.